madrejean/go-away-login/README.md

-# go-away-login
+# Go Away Login — Login wall reducer
-firefox add-on for removing login walls on websites
+firefox add-on for removing login walls on websites, as well as other login/sign-in related clutter, so you could lurk at nights comfortably.
 <br><br>
 currently supports:
 <ul>